 Make sure to subscribe to the podcast to access new sessions when they are released.

 Myth #1: Good Speakers have a Natural Talent (Born Speakers)

 This one always makes me laugh because no one comes out of the womb speaking.
-In fact, for the first couple of years, our entire speech is “Goo goo gaa gaa”.
-Granted, if you have a nice sounding voice, you might have an advantage in front of a group, or if you are stunningly good looking, you might command attention better.
+In fact, for the first couple of years, our entire speech is "gaa gaa, goo goo".
+Now, granted, if you have a nice sounding voice, you might have an advantage in front of a group, or if you are stunningly good looking, you might command attention better.
 However, most great speakers become great at presenting because they really work at it.
-Here is the real secret that the academics, the toasting clubs, and the seminar leaders won’t tell you.
+Here is the real secret that the academics, the toasting clubs, and the seminar leaders won't tell you.
 Public speaking is an EASY skill to master if you practice the right way.
 However, instead of doing things to decrease their nervousness, most new speakers work really hard to try to hide their nervousness.
-What tends to happen is that the tricks and gimmicks that we use only make us more nervous.

 Myth #2: I'm Way More Nervous than Everyone Else

 Surveys show that at least 90% of the population admits to feeling public speaking fear or stage fright.
 Surveys also show that over 45% of the population admit that the stage fright that they feel is so great that they avoid opportunities to present in front of groups.
 One of the first things that we share with people when we coach them as speakers, or when they come through one of our public speaking classes or presentation seminars, is that most of the stuff that happens to us when we get nervous is invisible to the audience.
 For example, just before we start to speak, most of us will start to feel our heart beating more quickly and forcefully.
 Some people will get sweaty palms or feel the butterflies in their stomach.
 We might feel light headed or even lose our train of thought.
 What do all of these things have in common?
 They are things that we FEEL, but are absolutely transparent to the audience.